dotnet/docs/docs/csharp/language-reference/builtin-types/ref-struct.md

 - A `ref struct` can't implement interfaces.
 - A `ref struct` can't be boxed to <xref:System.ValueType?displayProperty=nameWithType> or <xref:System.Object?displayProperty=nameWithType>.
 - A `ref struct` can't be a type argument.
-- A `ref struct` variable can't be captured by a [lambda expression](../operators/lambda-expressions.md) or a [local function](../../programming-guide/classes-and-structs/local-functions.md).
+- A `ref struct` variable can't be captured in a [lambda expression](../operators/lambda-expressions.md) or a [local function](../../programming-guide/classes-and-structs/local-functions.md).
 - A `ref struct` variable can't be used in the same block as the [`await`](../operators/await.md) expression in an [`async`](../keywords/async.md) method.
-Prior to C# 13, `ref struct` variables can't be used in an `async` method.
+Before C# 13, `ref struct` variables can't be used in an `async` method.
 However, you can use `ref struct` variables in synchronous methods, for example, in methods that return <xref:System.Threading.Tasks.Task> or <xref:System.Threading.Tasks.Task%601>.
-- Prior to C# 13, a `ref struct` variable can't be used in [iterators](../../iterators.md).
-Beginning with C# 13, `ref struct` types and `ref` locals may be used in iterators, provided they are not in code segments with the `yield return` statement.
+- Before C# 13, a `ref struct` variable can't be used in [iterators](../../iterators.md).
+Beginning with C# 13, `ref struct` types and `ref` locals can be used in iterators, provided they aren't in code segments with the `yield return` statement.

 You can define a disposable `ref struct`.
 To do that, ensure that a `ref struct` fits the [disposable pattern](~/_csharplang/proposals/csharp-8.0/using.md#pattern-based-using).
 That is, it has an instance `Dispose` method, which is accessible, parameterless and has a `void` return type.
 You can use the [using statement or declaration](../statements/using.md) with an instance of a disposable `ref struct`.